neijrr/nextcloud_passwords_handbook_ru/Users/Import.md

 ## Import Options
-##### Import Mode
+##### Conflict Handling Mode
-The `Import Mode` defines how the Importer should handle conflicts.
+The `Conflict handling` mode defines how the Importer should handle conflicts.
-`Skip if same revision` will skip entries when an object with the same id and same revision already exists in the database.
+`Skip if same revision` will skip an entry if it already exists and the revision matches.
+Works only if the import contains a revision field.
-`Skip if id exists` will skip entries when the id already exists.
+`Skip always` will skip an entry if it already exists in the database.
-`Overwrite if id exists` will overwrite an entry with the data from the import if the id is found in the database.
+`Overwrite existing` will overwrite an entry if it already exists in the database.
+`Merge with existing` will merge the new data with the current data.
-`Clone if id exists` will create a new entry if an entry with the same id already exists.
+`Create new entry` will always create a new entry, even if it already exists.
-**Note:** For all formats except `Database Backup`, the import will match the passwords by their name.
+**Note:** If no id field is available, entries will be matched by their name.
+The `Database Backup` option will always use id based matching.

 ##### Don't edit passwords shared with me
 If this option is selected, passwords which were shared with you by other users will not be overwritten by the import.